What are corns?

 What should I do if I think I have corns?

 It is important to have your feet checked by a HcPC Chiropodist or Podiatrist to investigate if you have corns or other painful lumps such as verrucae or underlying problems.
 It is especially important to have your feet checked if corns become painful.
 There are a few simple treatments a Podiatrist can do to relieve your symptoms, which will not usually get better until appropriately managed.

 How can our team help you?

 After an initial consultation we will discuss your treatment options.
 Callous and corns can be managed by removing the hard skin with a sterile sharp blade and smoothing the area with files.
-A routine chiropody treatment should be pain free, immediate relief should be felt and after your treatment you will be given further information to improve the overall health of your feet.
+A routine podiatry treatment should be pain free, immediate relief should be felt and after your treatment you will be given further information to improve the overall health of your feet.
+Corns do return if the underlying pressure which causes this condition is not resolved.
 We are here to help you manage your symptoms and provide a professional service for when you require treatment.